![]() |

-Appalachian Trail, north of Newfound Gap, TN
+Appalachian Trail, north of Newfound Gap, TN |

 I, too, love to look all around me and see nothing but that which the Lord has created.
-The sights, the sounds, the smells of the forest seem to have a way of renewing the soul.
+The sights, the sounds, and the smells of the forest seem to have a way of renewing the soul.
 The Bible tells us,

 "For the invisible things of Him from the creation of the world are clearly seen, being understood by the things that are made, even His eternal power and Godhead," Romans 1:20.

 Of all the senses the forest evokes, sight is probably the most profound, but sound is a close second.
 When we first started hiking the Appalachian Trail, I envisioned I would want to listen to music as we hiked.
 I made an extensive playlist I thought would be perfect and it included all my favorites.
-Of course it included "Appalachian Spring" by Aaron Copeland...how could it not?
+Of course, it included "Appalachian Spring" by Aaron Copeland...how could it not?

-But as we actually started hiking, I realized what I would be missing by plugging up my ears.
-The gentle gurgle of a bubbling stream, the sound of birds calling out to each other, the crunching of leaves under our feet, the call of unknown critters and creatures on the surrounding hills would all be lost to me.
+But as we started hiking, I realized what I would be missing by plugging up my ears.
+I have never before thought of all the sounds that permeate the forest.
+The gentle gurgle of a bubbling stream, the sound of birds calling out to each other, the crunching of leaves under our feet, and the call of unknown critters and creatures on the surrounding hills.
+All this would be lost to me with headphones on.

-Appalachian Trail, North of Damascus, VA
+Appalachian Trail, North of Damascus, VA |

-But it also speaks to us of a different immersion in our lives, our immersion not only in God's creation, but in Him.
+But it also speaks to us of a different immersion in our lives, our immersion not only in God's creation but in Him.

 "For in Him we live, and move, and have our being;"